 We also follow ASC 480-10, Distinguishing Liabilities from Equity ("ASC 480-10") in its evaluation of the accounting for a hybrid instrument.
 A financial instrument that embodies an unconditional obligation, or a financial instrument other than an outstanding share that embodies a conditional obligation, that the issuer must or may settle by issuing a variable number of its equity shares shall be classified as a liability (or an asset in some circumstances) if, at inception, the monetary value of the obligation is based solely or predominantly on any one of the following: (a) a fixed monetary amount known at inception; (b) variations in something other than the fair value of the issuer's equity shares; or (c) variations inversely related to changes in the fair value of the issuer's equity shares.
-Hybrid instruments meeting these criteria are not further evaluated for any embedded derivatives and are carried as a liability at fair value at each balance sheet date with remeasurements reported as a component of other income/expense in the accompanying Consolidated Statements of Operations.
+Hybrid instruments meeting these criteria are not further evaluated for any embedded derivatives and are carried going concern.
+The Company's continuation as a liability at fair value at each balance sheet going concern is contingent upon its ability to obtain additional financing and to generate revenue and cash flow to meet its obligations on a timely basis.
+The Company will continue to seek to raise additional funding through debt or equity financing during the next twelve months from the date with remeasurements reported of issuance of these financial statements.
+Management believes that actions presently being taken to obtain additional funding provide the opportunity for the Company to continue as a component of other income/expense going concern.
+There is no guarantee the Company will be successful in the accompanying Consolidated Statements of Operations. achieving these objectives.

-Cash is maintained in bank deposit accounts which, at times, may exceed federally insured limits.
-To date, there have been no losses in such accounts.
+Cash Prior period reclassifications is maintained

+We have reclassified certain amounts in bank deposit accounts which, at times, may exceed federally insured limits.
+To date, there have been no losses in such accounts prior periods to conform with current presentation.